purpleghosts/redtempest/README.md

 ## Disclaimer

-Red Tempest is intended for educational and ethical testing purposes only.
+RedTempest is intended for educational and ethical testing purposes only.
 Misuse of this tool for malicious activities is illegal and strictly prohibited.